 - Abnormal uterine bleeding

-- Endometrial cancer (cancer of the uterine lining) caused by continuous high levels of estrogen
+- Cancer of the uterine lining (endometrial cancer) caused by continuous high levels of estrogen

-If your healthcare provider suspects that you have PCOS they will most likely perform a series of tests to determine your diagnosis
+If your health care provider suspects that you have PCOS, she will perform a series of tests to confirm your diagnosis, including:

 - Pelvic exam

-- Blood tests for cholesterol, glucose, and excess androgens
+- Blood tests (for cholesterol, glucose, and the level of androgens and testosterone)

-Anti-androgen drugs, such as spironolactone, decrease the effect that androgens have on the body.
-These can be used in combination with oral contraception to alleviate acne or slow hair growth.
+- Anti-androgen drugs: Taking anti-androgen drugs reduces androgens’ effect; the drugs can be used in combination with oral contraception to improve acne and/or to slow hair growth.

-Metaformin (Glucophage ®) is a medication that improves the body’s response to insulin.
-Developed as a treatment for type II diabetes, this medication could help PCOS patients who struggle with menstruation or obesity in certain situations.
-It is not normally recommended for women with PCOS who have trouble becoming pregnant or who have hirsutism, but it could increase weight loss if the person is already eating a healthy diet and exercising.
+- Metformin: This drug, which is usually used to treat diabetes, improves the body’s response to insulin and can help regulate the menstrual cycle.
+It is not normally recommended for women with PCOS who have trouble becoming pregnant or have hirsutism.
+It can promote weight loss if the woman is already eating a healthy diet and exercising.

-In extreme cases there is also the option of laparoscopic ovarian drilling.
-Laparoscopic ovarian drilling is an outpatient surgery when a surgeon uses electrical or laser energy to burn holes in the follicles on the surface of the ovaries to induce ovulation.
+- Laparoscopic ovarian drilling: Used in extreme cases of PCOS, this outpatient surgery uses electricity or lasers to burn holes in the follicles on the surface of the ovaries in order to induce ovulation.

-The Polycystic Ovarian Syndrome Association is a non-profit organization dedicated to help women with PCOS.
-I highly recommend checking out their website: http://www.pcosupport.org/
+- The Polycystic Ovarian Syndrome Association: non-profit organization dedicated to help women with PCOS